 You will develop your understanding of approaches to solving problems when governing in the corporate sector.
 Your studies will consider current issues and consider the social implications of governance.
 You will also focus on the impact of globalisation on international management practices.
 You will be equipped with the knowledge to enhance management decisions involving ethical choices.
 Finally, you will consider your assumptions about the role of managers and organisations in a complex and challenging context through the exploration of contemporary issues in CSR.

 This will develop your international management and leadership skills, introducing you to key management issues which are illustrated by case studies.
 It will improve your cross-cultural awareness and enhance your effectiveness when working with an international organisation.

 You can choose between:

 Consultancy Project: You will gain practical international project experience by working in a cross-cultural team on a real problem for a client organisation.
 You will develop problem solving and communication skills as well as the ability to work in cross-cultural teams.
 Your team will work virtually, face-to-face and with help from tutors.

-International Management in Practice: Study Trip: The purpose of this 10 credit optional Study Trip Module is to give you a hands-on, intensive experience with ideas and practices in international management and international relations through visiting multinational enterprises and international organisations during the international study trip.
+International Study Trip: The purpose of this 10 credit optional Study Trip Module is to give you a hands-on, intensive experience with ideas and practices in international management and international relations through visiting multinational enterprises and international organisations during the international study trip.
 You meet with leaders of global firms and international organisations, receive presentations from global academic experts, and tour facilities.
 The programme includes presentations from local and international executives, managers and academics.